sparc-camp/sparc-camp.github.io/content/faq.md

 SPARC will admit about 30 students.

 ### Who is eligible to apply?
 You must be at least 14 years of age.
-Historically, we only took high school students or students who had not yet spent a semester in college, but this past year we began experimenting with admitting college freshmen as well.
-The eligibility policy for SPARC 2019 will be finalized closer to when applications open in the winter.
+You are welcome to apply if you are currently in high school or have not finished your first year as an undergraduate (i.e. college freshmen may apply).
+In general, we expect to mostly accept students who are in at least 11th grade of high school.
+Younger students are welcome to apply, but if you are not accepted this year, we encourage you to apply in future years.

 If you do not meet these criteria but would still like to come, please e-mail us at contact@sparc-camp.org to discuss exceptions.
 International students are welcome.